mvysny/mvysny.github.io/_posts/2020-6-24-Vaadin-the-missing-guide.md

 to Tomcat's `bin/` folder, which will cause webpack to fail later on, because of missing files.

-If the file is present multiple times on the classpath, then Vaadin employs some black box code to try to choose which one is the right one (which one is coming from the main project).
-That's unfortunate since sometimes the black magic fails and backfires unexpectedly.
+If the file is present multiple times on the classpath, then Vaadin tries to choose which one is the right one (which one is coming from the main project).
+That's unfortunate since sometimes the algorithm fails and backfires unexpectedly, choosing the incorrect file.
 This usually happens when a Vaadin addon incorrectly includes the `flow-build-info.json` file in the jar file.
 That's a bug in the addon packaging which need to be fixed and the `flow-build-info.json` file removed from their jar files.